 Now consider what happens when we do bodyweight squats with resistance bands.
-In the bottom position, the resistance band is loose, and so it’s very easy.
+In the bottom position, the resistance band is loose, so it’s very easy.
 Not good.
-As we get closer to the top of the range of motion, the resistance band is stretched, and so the lift gets harder.
-This means that we’re only truly challenging our quads at the very top of the range of motion.
+As we get closer to the top of the range of motion, the resistance band is stretched, so the lift gets harder.
+This means we’re only truly challenging our quads at the top of the range of motion.
 That’s not great for building muscle.
-Better than nothing, for sure, but it might not be better than bodyweight.
+Better than nothing, for sure, but it might not be better than body weight.
 We may build more muscle by doing bodyweight single-leg squats, where the bottom is the heaviest part of the lift:

-The same is true with the push-ups.
-Yes, we can load it heavier with resistance bands, but the resistance bands make the top of the lift disproportionately harder.
-This means that we’re no longer challenging our chests in a stretched position.
+The same is true with push-ups.
+Yes, we can load it heavier with resistance bands, but they make the top of the lift disproportionately harder.
+This means we’re no longer challenging our chests in a stretched position.
 Rather, we’re challenging our triceps at the lockout.
 A better way to replace the bench press is with the deficit push-up, where we raise our hands up so that we get an even bigger stretch on our chests and make the bottom of the lift harder:

 Different Lines of Pull

 If we think about back movements, it’s the same thing.
-Chin-ups are a vertical pull, yes, but we’re not limited by that.
+Chin-ups are a vertical pull, yes, but that does not limit us.
 If we bend at the waist, we can do horizontal rows with a barbell or dumbbell.
 And again, the free-weight variation has a strength curve that’s better for building muscle.

 Mobility & General Strength

-When I started seeing these recommendations for resistance bands popping up all over the place, I asked our Marco his thoughts on using resistance bands to develop general strength and athleticism.
-(Marco has coached college, professional, and Olympic athletes, and worked with the top strength coaches in the world.)
-He shrugged and said that, yeah, we can build muscle with resistance bands, but that it would be hard, we’d lose out on some general strength benefits, and that if someone had no equipment, he’d probably recommend bodyweight training instead.
+When I started seeing these recommendations for resistance bands popping up everywhere, I asked Marco his thoughts on using resistance bands to develop general strength and athleticism.
+(Marco has coached college, professional, and Olympic athletes.
+He’s studied under the top strength coaches in the world.

-The problem with resistance bands (and, to a certain extent, bodyweight training) is that we aren’t loading ourselves heavily in those stretched positions.
+The problem with resistance bands is that we aren’t loading ourselves heavily in those stretched positions.
 That’s not only worse for stimulating muscle growth, it’s also worse for developing general strength and improving our mobility.
 After all, if the lift is easy at the bottom of the range of motion, then we aren’t developing as much mobility or strength there.

-It helps to have a barbell, sure, but we don’t need one.
+A barbell is nice, but we don’t need one.
 If we have a reasonably heavy dumbbell or two, we can do all of those same movements, just in higher rep ranges or while training one limb at a time.
-For example, we can swap out heavy conventional deadlifts for a split-stance Romanian deadlift while holding a dumbbell in each hand:
+For example, we can swap out heavy conventional deadlifts for split-stance Romanian deadlifts while holding a dumbbell in each hand:

-Even though the dumbbell Romanian deadlift is quite a bit lighter than a barbell deadlift, what’s neat is that since we need to train both legs separately, our spinal erectors and other core muscles need to do twice as much overall work, giving them a fairly good stimulus.
+Even though the dumbbell Romanian deadlift is quite a bit lighter than a barbell deadlift, our spinal erectors and other core muscles must work for twice as long, giving them a fairly good stimulus.

 The next question, then, is whether resistance bands will give those same postural benefits.
-They might, but I’m not so sure.
-With resistance bands, the lift is only heavy at the very top, which is often when the load on our spinal erectors is the lowest (as with the deadlift).
-Plus, most of the range of motion is easy on our postural muscles, meaning that there’s less overall work being done with every rep.
+They might, but perhaps not to the same extent.
+With resistance bands, the lift is only heavy at the very top, often when the load on our spinal erectors is the lowest (as with the deadlift).
+Plus, most of the range of motion is easy on our postural muscles, meaning there’s less overall work done with every rep.